ymendel/kometa-config/README.md

     - imdb
     - tmdb
     - studio
-    - streaming (originals only)
     - universe
-    - based
   - TV:
     - awards (bafta, golden, emmy) — try no per-year collections
     - "basic"
     - imdb
     - tmdb
     - network
-    - streaming (originals only)
-    - based
 - figure out separators
 - spooderman playlist
 - remove default recommendations in libraries (all this is from the libraries manage in Plex)